Kathmandu Durbar Square

 1. According to local custom, you can get into temples and holy places after taking off your shoes.

-4. Do not wear a hat/ cap inside holy places as a temple or while praying to gods in Nepal.
+4. Do not wear a hat/ cap inside holy places as a temple, or while praying to gods in Nepal.